sjgarland/YeomanGuide/Notes/HowTo/Develop.md

             }
           ]

-Explicit inclusion of other [Angular modules](https://angular.io/guide/frequent-ngmodules) are needed to support the use of Angular forms and routing.
+Explicit inclusion of other [Angular modules](https://angular.io/guide/frequent-ngmodules) is needed to support the use of Angular forms and routing.

 ## Customizations